oderoi/ellipse/README.md

 #### Getting Started

-This repository includes setup instructions, usage examples, and documentation to help you dive into developing with NanoTorch.
+This repository includes setup instructions, usage examples, and documentation to help you dive into developing with Nano.
 Explore the source code to understand how core deep learning concepts like tensor operations and automatic differentiation are implemented.

 #### Contributing